gagan3012/fireapi/README.md

 MLAPI is a low code machine learning serve tool for non programers to use

-New plan is to use chalice
+New plan is to use AWS chalice